 Focus Area 3.6 Comprehensive protocol for care management with links to support services over the course of decline.
-Providing a careful diagnosis is important and as important is providing the person with the diagnosis and the caregiver(s) with educational information and referrals to community resources.
-Along the course of decline, educational handouts and internet links may provide practical tips and guidelines for the family to plan ahead for changes over the course of the disease, referrals for health and social services and accessible resources in the community such as senior center activities, day (health) care centers for daily or occasional use, and support groups.
+Providing a careful diagnosis is important but providing the person with the diagnosis and the caregiver(s) with educational information and referrals to community resources is equally important.
+Along the course of decline, educational handouts and internet links may provide practical tips and guidelines for the family to plan for changes over the course of the disease, referrals for health and social services and accessible resources in the community such as senior center activities, occasional or daily (health) care centers, and support groups.
 Studies of protocols for diverse populations such as racially, ethnically, or culturally different or rural Floridians or programs such as at community centers or staffed with volunteers at civic or religious organizations may provide models of best and cost-effective practices for long-term quality of life during ongoing decline.